USEPA/WNTR/documentation/model_io.rst

 .. note::
    :class:`~wntr.gis.network.WaterNetworkGIS.write_geojson` and
    :class:`~wntr.gis.network.WaterNetworkGIS.read_geojson`
-   are also a methods on the WaterNetworkGIS object.
+   are also methods on the WaterNetworkGIS object.

 Shapefile files
 -------------------